 - 30 -

-Media interviews: Bishop Donald Bolen of Saskatoon and Chairman of the CCCB Commission for Justice and Peace, as well as Archbishop Murray Chatlain of Keewatin-Le Pas and member of the CCCB Commission for Justice and Peace, are available for interviews in English.
+Media interviews: Bishop Donald Bolen of Saskatoon and Chairman of the CCCB Commission for Justice and Peace, as well as Archbishop Murray Chatlain of Keewatin-Le Pas and a member of the Commission, are available for interviews in English.
 Bishop Raymond Poisson of Joliette and a member of the CCCB Commission for Justice and Peace is available for interviews in French.

-For Bishop Bolen: Kiply Yaworski, Coordinator of Communications for the Roman Catholic Diocese of Saskatoon, communications@saskatoonrcdiocese.com or 306-659-5844 (o) or 306-651-3935 (h).
+For Bishop Bolen: Kiply Yaworski, Coordinator of Communications for the Roman Catholic Diocese of Saskatoon, communications@saskatoonrcdiocese.com or 306-659-5844 (office) or 306-651-3935 (home).

-For Archbishop Chatlain: (204) 620-3135 (He can also speak the Dene native language)
+For Archbishop Chatlain: (204) 620-3135 (he also speaks Dene)

 For Bishop Poisson: (514) 238-5720